 - The type and scale of the fault amounts to a particularly serious failure to meet normally expected standards of public service.

 - There is ongoing systemic failure in a service provider’s policies or procedures where our intervention may result in a wider public benefit.

 - The service provider is directly responsible for the action that has caused the alleged fault.

 We will be less likely to investigate a complaint where:

 - There is not enough evidence of fault.

 - The complaint is simply an expression of discontent about an unpopular or contentious decision which has been made without fault.

 - It would be more appropriate for another body to consider the complaint.
-For example, an allegation of repeated failures in care standards in a residential care home could be referred to the Care Quality Commission.
+For example, an allegation of repeated failures in care standards affecting a number of different people in a residential care home could be referred to the Care Quality Commission.

 - The link between the claimed injustice and the actions or omissions of the body complained about is weak or unclear.